 A way forward if you want to improve.
 12 pages, 30 minutes per page, do one a month.

 The advice your commissioned 'adviser' won't give you.

-Information on the main types of asset available to the private investor.
+The main types of asset available to the individual investor.

 Supporting explanation and research.